PirateNetwork/pirate/README.md

 ||DECENTRALISED PAYMENTS||
 ----------------------------
-Zero is founded on a decentralized platform, there are no borders.
+Zero is founded on a decentralised platform, there are no borders.
 Zero facilitates lightning fast and anonymous money transfers worldwide, without any restrictions or interference from 3rd parties.

 ||INFLATION||